 - Portfolio of work for a photographer website

 - Informational website to help you sell services

 Most small business owners say it may be a combination of a few of these as their business grows with time.

 Some businesses have an old archaic website that needs to be updated.
-In this type of situation, it is important that they work with a developer that realizes their current SEO.
-You need to be very careful that your website provider provides redirects and that your years of backlinks from other sites get maintained.
+In this type of situation, it is important that they work with a developer that realizes the current SEO value.
+You need to be very careful that your website provider includes redirects so that your years of backlink gathering from other sites remains.

 Make a list of the features that you want for your website and be clear with the developer up front of your expectations.
 Once you have your list prioritize the must haves so that you can convey this to the web developer to get you what you need.
 You are basically making a roadmap for what you would like the web designer to create for you